nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 ## Better Unicode Support

 Before ECMAScript 6, JavaScript strings revolved around 16-bit character encoding.
 All string properties and methods, like the `length` property and the `charAt()` method, were based on the idea that every 16-bit sequence represented a single character.
 ECMAScript 5 allowed JavaScript engines choose from two encoding options: either UCS-2 or UTF-16.
 (Both systems use 16-bit *code units*, making all observable operations work the same.)
-But 16 bits used to be enough to contain any character, that's no longer true thanks to the expanded character set introduced by Unicode.
+Of course, 16 bits used to be enough to contain any character.
+That's no longer true thanks to the expanded character set introduced by Unicode.

 ### UTF-16 Code Points